centre-for-virus-research/CVR-VGB-2025/docs/Phylogenetics.md

 **Question 3** What is the main differences between the maximum likelihood methods and the distance-method neighbor joining (e.g., available in CLUSTALW or SeaView)?

 **Question 4**.
 Why is PhyML, despite being a maximum likelihood method, relatively quick?
-What improvement would using the software RAxML or IQ-TREE bring to the analysis?
+What improvement is using the software RAxML or IQ-TREE bring to the analysis?

 **Question 5**.
 Why does the substitution model used matter?
 What does the software jModelTest used in the Iyer paper do?

 **Question 6**.
 What can you infer from your evolutionary tree about the relationship of virus from the two individuals: CH596 and CH455?
 What two properties of the phylogenetic tree support this relationship?

-**Question 7**.Briefly explaining what bootstrapping is doing.
+**Question 7**.
+Briefly explaining what bootstrapping is doing.
 How does it contribute to the analysis?

 **Question 8**.
 Bonus question!
-Why should you be concerned about recombination when doing a phylogenetic analysis?
+Why should you be concerned about recombination when doing a phylogenetic analysis with virus data?
 Make a suggestion for some software to use.